twiecki/covid19/README.md

 # covid19
-Analyses about the COVID-19 virus
+Analyses about the COVID-19 virus.

 ## Running the covid19 project in local Docker